cosmos/sdk-tutorials/scavenge/tutorial/11-run.md

 ```
 That's it!
 You're up and running!

-To interact with your application take a look at the example commands used to create and solve scavenges [here](./12-play.md).
+To play with your application take a look at the example commands used to create and solve scavenges.